Criminal defense attorney Robert Landheer provides expert criminal defense advice and services that are customized to meet the needs of his clients.

 Mr. Landheer has represented clients in high-profile cases including murder trials, sexual abuse cases, and gang-related cases.

 Mr. Landheer is a seasoned trial lawyer who has conducted countless felony and misdemeanor trials.

 Mr. Landheer has also taken homicide cases to trial, including: People v.
 Wallace, Case No.1362689, Santa Maria Superior Court, Miller Division, Santa Barbara County (2013-14), People v.
 Malinda Jean Jones, Case No. 1200839, Santa Barabara Superior Court, Santa Barbara County (2005-2006), and People v.
 Juan Trejo, Case No.7982-C, Mendocino County Superior Court, (1982-83).

 Robert F. Landheer is a Certified Criminal Law Specialist with over 35 years of criminal defense experience.

 Mr. Landheer first worked as an associate attorney in the early 80s with the Law Office of Richard Peterson in Mendocino County, California.
 He tried major felony cases and successfully exonerated his client in his first homicide trial.
-He also assisted his partner in preparing the defense in a capital case in neighboring Lake County.
 Additionally, he litigated and defended many marijuana cultivation cases and wrote appeals.

 In 1983, he moved to Santa Barbara and opened an office with his associate, former District Attorney of Mendocino County Joseph D. Allen.
 In 1985, he was invited to join the Santa Barbara County Public Defender's Office, where he remained until he retired and opened a private practice in 1990.